leemeichin/say-cheese/readme.md

 What, no audio support?
 -----------------------

-Support for piping audio back into the browser, *without* using `PeerConnection`, is currently quite limited.
-In future full-on support will be built in when the APIs are standardised.
+Support for piping audio back into the browser, is currently restricted to Chrome.
+Support will be added when the WebAudio API is implemented in the other browsers.

-Audio can be enabled by setting the flag to true when setting up the webcam:
+Either way, audio can be enabled by setting the flag to true when setting up the webcam:

 ```javascript
   var sayCheese = new SayCheese('#container-element', { audio: true });